Morales, Martin Help Blue Jays Beat White Sox To Snap Skid

-CHICAGO (CBS) — Kendrys Morales and Russell Martin both homered to help the Toronto Blue Jays beat the Chicago White Sox 7-3 on Sunday.
+CHICAGO (CBS) — Kendrys Morales and Russell Martin both homered to help the Toronto Blue Jays beat the Chicago White Sox, 7-3, on Sunday.

 The victory snapped Chicago’s three-game winning streak and stopped the White Sox from tying a club record with a seventh consecutive win in Toronto.
 The White Sox have won nine of the last 11 games against the Blue Jays and beaten them the last four series.